georgepemberton1998/wordbanksProject2/README.md

  ----
  ## Inspiration
  Upon starting the course as a cloud native trainee I quickly recoginsed that a lot of the key terms were going straight over my head, So I began noting down any words I was unfamiliar with, along with their definition.
-When this project was proposed, I recognised that a word bank fir the CRUD criteria perfectly.
+When this project was proposed, I recognised that a word bank would similar to the one I was using would fit the CRUD criteria perfectly.

 <p align="left">
   <img width="383" height="250" src="https://i.imgur.com/rFfg6L6.png">